tsl143/itsopensource/content/blog/how-to-git-config/index.md

 ...

-You can directly append in git config too.
+We can directly modify in `.gitconfig` too.

 After this, all you need to do is: